-- 18 years of age or older a. - b. high school diploma or GED
+- a.
+18 years of age or older (at the time of starting radiation therapy major courses - b. high school diploma or GED c.
 Possess all civil rights.
 Only minor traffic violations are allowed by the national certification agency.
-Anything C. beyond such minor traffic violations (for example, DUI or controlled substance violations) must be cleared through the certification agency (note-the certification agency, the ARRT, gives the national licensing examination when you graduate, and you'll need to know whether or not they'll accept your case before you enter a radiation therapy program).
+Anything beyond such minor traffic violations (for example, DUI or controlled substance violations) must be cleared through the certification agency (note-the certification agency, the ARRT, gives the national licensing examination when you graduate, and you'll need to know whether or not they'll accept your case before you enter a radiation therapy program).
 Contact the American Registry of Radiologic Technologists (ARRT) at 651-687-0048 extension 540 to discuss any matter that concerns you in relation to this requirement.
 All students will also have to undergo a criminal background check before being formally accepted into the program.
 The background check is typically not required until the student receives conditional acceptance into the program, but contact the program director if you have any concerns that might result in you wanting to undergo the check ahead of time just to be sure you can qualify for the program.